bmp85/python_studies/README.md

 # python_studies
-Python exercises, based on "Python for Zombies" and "Free Code Camp"
+Python exercises, based on "Python for Zombies", "Free Code Camp" and other tutorials.